 The University's administration closely monitors the fiscal environment in which the University operates and reviews key assumptions in the annual update of the University's fiscal plan.
-The University's 2020-21 operating budget was developed in consideration of projected enrollment levels, actions taken by the Governor and General Assembly during the 2020 session, Board-approved tuition and fee rates, the strategic goals of the University, and the economic outlook.
-This budget development cycle has been heavily burdened with the COVID-19 pandemic that will leave lasting effects on our University and global economy.
-The University's planning efforts focused heavily on creating an environment for our students to learn and engage safely in programs that prepare them for the future.
+The University's 2021-22 operating budget was developed in consideration of projected enrollment levels, actions taken by the Governor and General Assembly during the 2021 session, Board-approved tuition and fee rates, the strategic goals of the University, and the economic outlook.
+The budget development process continues to be impacted by the effects of the COVID-19 pandemic.
+While the unprecedented challenges of the pandemic continue to unfold, the University is cautiously mapping the path forward and remains focused on providing an environment for our students to learn and engage safely in programs that prepare them for the future.

 Since the rollout of the 2018-2023 Strategic Plan: Embracing the Tradition and Envisioning the Future, a conscious effort has been underway to align institutional resources in support of strategic plan objectives.
 The collaborative process of budget development has helped provide the framework for which all divisions review operating priorities and align their actions with strategic goals of the University.
-The information collected during this process is also instrumental in the development of the University's Six-Year Plan submission to the Commonwealth and further helps to frame the strategic direction of the institution.
+The information collected during this process is also instrumental in the development of the University's Six-Year Plan submission to the Commonwealth, submitted October 1, 2021, and further helps to frame the strategic direction of the institution.